hfp/mpirun/README.md

 Partitioning the set of threads on each coprocessor into independent sets of threads is achieved by using Intel's KMP_PLACE_THREADS environment variable; an explicit PROCLIST may serve a similar purpose.
 In addition, the environment variable OFFLOAD_DEVICES allows to utilize multiple coprocessors within the same system.

-The script allows to leverage MPI ranks on the host even for offload model by trading (implicit) barriers at the end of OpenMP* parallel regions against independent executions.
+The script allows to leverage MPI ranks on the host even for the offload model by trading (implicit) barriers at the end of OpenMP* parallel regions against independent executions.

 Troubleshooting
 ===============